 \begin{example} Let $V$ be a Liouville domain and consider the contact manifold $Y=\partial(V\times \DD)$.
 If the properties of symplectic cohomology used in \cite[Theorem 1.1]{zhou2020} hold for orbifolds, then any exact orbifold filling $W$ of $Y$ has vanishing rational symplectic cohomology and $SH^*_+(W;\QQ)\simeq H^{*+1}_{\CR}(W;\QQ)\to H^{*+1}(Y;\QQ)$ is injective.
 Now, if $W$ carries a singularity, then $H^{*}_{\CR}(W;\QQ)\to H^{*}(Y;\QQ)$ is never injective, hence we conclude that $W$ is smooth.
 This is a proof of Theorem \ref{thm:sphere_have_smooth_fillings} assuming the ring structure. \end{example}

 \begin{example} Let $W$ be an orbifold filling of $(\mathbb{RP}^{2n-1},\xi_{std})$ for $n\ne 2^k$.
 If the properties of symplectic cohomology used in \cite{Zho} holds for orbifolds, then we have $\dim H^*_{\CR}(W;\QQ)\le 2$.
-Since we know that $W$ cannot be smooth by \cite{Zho}, it must have exactly one singularity modeled on the quotient $\CC^n/(\ZZ/2\ZZ)$ by the antipodal map, as $\ZZ/2\ZZ$ is the only group with two conjugacy classes and there is a unique unitary $\ZZ/(2\ZZ)-$action on $\CC^n$ giving an isolated singularity. \end{example}
+Since we know that $W$ cannot be smooth by \cite{Zho}, it must have exactly one singularity modeled on the quotient $\CC^n/(\ZZ/2\ZZ)$ by the antipodal map, as $\ZZ/2\ZZ$ is the only group with two conjugacy classes and there is a unique unitary $\ZZ/2\ZZ-$action on $\CC^n$ giving an isolated singularity. \end{example}

 In conclusion, following the discussion in \S \ref{SSS:continuation}, \ref{SSS:product}, as far as only exact orbifold fillings of contact manifolds are concerned, the main problem to overcome is the possible presence of constant maps concentrated in an orbifold singularity that are not cut out transversely.
-If one can steer clear from them, then any construction in symplectic manifolds can be realized in the orbifold setting with classical tools, and this is in particular the case with results in \S \ref{SS:property}.
-This being said, if we consider general orbifold filling of contact orbifolds, the situation gets much more complicated, and it seems that one has to deploy some abstract machinery.
+If one can avoid them, then any construction on exact symplectic manifolds can be realized in the orbifold setting with classical tools, and this is in particular the case with results in \S \ref{SS:property}.
+This being said, if we consider general orbifold fillings of contact orbifolds, the situation gets much more complicated, and it seems that one has to deploy some abstract machinery.
 In sequel papers, we will study such questions in more general settings.